JETSCAPE/X-SCAPE/README.md

 ```bash
     mpirun -np 1 ./MUSICTest
 ```
 ### iSS support

-iSS is a Monte Carlo sampler code after the hydrodynamics and can be integrated into the XETSCAPE framework.
+iSS is a Monte Carlo sampler code after the hydrodynamics and can be integrated into the JETSCAPE framework.
 To download the lastest version of iSS, one can run the shell script under the external_packages folder,

 ```bash
     ./get_iSS.sh
 ```

-To compile the iSS code together with the XETSCAPE framework, please turn on the iSS support option,
+To compile the iSS code together with the JETSCAPE framework, please turn on the iSS support option,

 ```bash